Healthy recipes①

 The nutritional benefits of dried small sardines

-Dried small fish, eaten whole, are rich in calcium.
-They also contain omega-3 fatty acids such as DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), which are believed to help maintain brain health and thin the blood.
+Dried sardines are small fish that are eaten whole, so they are rich in calcium.
+In addition, DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid) It also contains omega-3 fatty acids, which can help maintain brain health and keep the blood flowing smoothly.

 The medicinal properties and health benefits of Japanese pepper